-To build an application that will stand out from the ordinary ones require expertise, wisdom and lot of time.
-SDK is one such option to make these process easier for a developer.
+SDK is an implementation tool that means a complete set of software development tools for the development of platform-specific apps and it’s a collection of multiple APIs, documentation, and programming tools.
+Even experienced developers sometimes find it daunting to opt between SDK or API.Building an application that will stand out from the ordinary ones requires expertise, wisdom, and a lot of time.
+SDK is one such option to make these processes easier for a developer.
 Both provide the ability to include innovative functionalities into existing apps.
-Let’s explore them to know the best option.

 Image courtesy: LinkedIn